 - Have your child decide who the recipient of the letter should be.
 Your child may want to write to you, but remember that lots of grandparents, aunts, uncles, cousins, and friends might love to get a letter as well.

-- When he's off at camp, he'll feel more prepared and inspired to write a letter (maybe even several!) home.
+- When they're off at camp, they'll feel more prepared and inspired to write a letter (maybe even several!) home.

-Optional: To further inspire your child to write home, you can also encourage him to decorate the self-addressed, stamped envelops and provide him the opportunity to practice address-writing as well.
+Optional: To further inspire your child to write home, you can also encourage them to decorate the self-addressed, stamped envelops and provide them the opportunity to practice address-writing as well.